karimpazoki/laravel_module_blueprint/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 You can convert existing Laravel apps into modular applications using "Laravel Module Blueprint".
-This package allows you to write modular applications with laravel and new directories will be created under `app/Modules` with the following structure:
+This package allows you to write modular applications with laravel and new module directories will be created under `app/Modules` with the following structure:

 ```
   app